Preparing for training contract and vacation scheme interview questions

 If you’re interviewing at a commercial law firm, you should expect to be tested on your overall commercial awareness as well as knowledge of the firm.
 To improve your commercial nous, read about deals and stories in a business sector that genuinely interests you, be it a football club’s administration if you’re a sports fan or the merger of two retail giants if fashion is your passion, advises Samantha Hope, graduate recruitment manager at Shoosmiths.
 ‘Doing so will make the whole process easier and more enjoyable, and ensure that your enthusiasm for the business world really comes across at interview,’ she explains.

 You don’t need an in-depth understanding of commercial issues, but firms want to see that you have a grasp of business issues that could impact on clients and are willing to consider the commercial implications of different situations.
-Read a quality daily newspaper and explore business and legal issues in some depth – think about how events in the press (from the horsemeat scandal to the government’s renewable energy plans) could provide work for a law firm or impact its clients.
+Read a quality daily newspaper and explore business and legal issues in some depth – think about how events in the press (from Brexit negotiations to a third runway at Heathrow) could provide work for a law firm or impact its clients.
 ‘Watching the news just a little bit every day, or reading The Economist, will mean that you’re not fazed by business talk,’ points out Katie Meer, the graduate recruitment adviser at Shearman & Sterling.

 Spend some time finding out about the firm you’re hoping to work for, using its website as a starting point.
 Don’t just memorise lists of clients – give yourself some context by researching key, recent cases (from the last 12 months) and get your head around their main markets.
 ‘Mention specifics: names of clients, major deals or practice awards – we want to be flattered and know that you are aware of what the firm is doing.
 Don’t just name-drop from the firm’s website; know the ins and outs,’ warns Katie.

-Perhaps pull out some issues from recent press articles or ask what the interviewers most enjoy about working at the firm or how the development of trainees is managed.
+Other suggestions include pulling out some issues from recent press articles, or asking what the interviewers most enjoy about working at the firm or how the development of trainees is managed.
 ‘If in doubt, always ask the partners about themselves,’ suggests Catherine McGee, graduate recruitment officer at Hogan Lovells.
 ‘Ask how they got into their area of law, their client base, the type of work they do and what they enjoy about being at the firm.
 Those questions show that you have a real interest in the firm and the opportunities available.’

 The interview should be about you assessing the firm too.
 ‘Don’t ask something that you could have easily found out on the internet,’ warns Zoe Reid, trainee recruitment officer at Osborne Clarke.
 ‘It’s a better idea to demonstrate that you’ve done your research – perhaps there’s a particular deal or a particular sector that we operate in that you’re interested in and want to know more about.
 Questions should be very targeted towards us, rather than generic.’